SowmyaSree2006/Student-Result-Management-Portal/README.md

 # Student-Result-Management-Portal
-A Student Result Management Portal is a digital platform that stores, manages, and displays students’ academic results, allowing administrators to update marks and students to view their grades easily and securely.
+A Student Result Management Portal is a digital platform that stores, manages, and displays students academic results, allowing administrators to update marks and students to view their grades easily and securely.
 We used HTML, Java Script, CSS and SQL.

 ## Description of the ER Diagram